 Move your transmitter switch to the "gear down" position.
 It will now take a few moments for the Assistant to create the necessary tasks, and move the doors to the correct position without any fouling or jamming.

 If the timing (pauses, opening times and closing times) is not exactly as you wish, you can change the settings manually at any time.

-Select the EXPERT MENUE point in the DOORSEQUENCER menu and you will see this screen display:
+Select the $\it EXPERT MENUE$ point in the $\it DOORSEQUENCER$ menu, and you will see this screen display:

 '''

 • ACTION: UP → DOWN

 TASK: 1 SERVO: -

-START-POS: 1500 μS
+START-POS: 1500 μ5

-STOP-POS: 1500 μS
+STOP-POS: 1500 μ5

 STARTTIME: 0.0 s

 STOPTIME: 0.0 s OK

 '''

-In the Expert Menue, the sequencer does not constrain you to use pre-set modes, forcing you to adopt fixed, pre-determined vectors for retracting and extending the undercarriage.
+The PowerBox door sequencer is an in-house development which offers unprecedented facilities for the programmed movement of wheel doors.
+Right at the outset it is important to understand that the system opens up entirely new possibilities.
+For example, the sequencer does not constrain you to use pre-set modes, forcing you to adopt fixed, pre-determined vectors for retracting and extending the undercarriage.